stritch-dev/dmsc/README.md

 ## License

-This software is licensed under the MIT license, a copy of which is located in the LICENSE file.
+This software is licensed under the MIT license, a copy of which is located in the LICENSE file and at https://opensource.org/licenses/MIT

 ## Contributors